Washington, D.C. Office

 1700 K Street NW

-D. Linden Barber is the Director of DEA Compliance Operations in the Firm’s Health Law Practice Group.
+D. Linden Barber is the Director of DEA Compliance Operations and head of the firm’s DEA Compliance and Litigation Practice Group.

 Prior to joining the Firm, Linden served for 11 years in a variety of positions at the Drug Enforcement Administration (DEA).
 He was an attorney in the Diversion Regulatory and Policy Section, the Associate Chief Counsel for the Diversion Litigation Section from 2006-2010, and, most recently, piloted DEA’s Regional Diversion Counsel program as the first DEA attorney assigned to a field office to handle cases involving DEA registrants.
 Prior to joining DEA, Linden was an active duty Army Judge Advocate for eight years.